-In 2006, the GMS countries launched the Core Environment Program and Biodiversity Conservation Corridor Initiative (CEP-BCI) in response to growing concern about the environmental impacts of rapid economic development.
-Administered by ADB and overseen by the environment ministries of the six countries which form the Working Group on Environment (WGE), CEP-BCI aims to achieve “an environmentally friendly and climate resilient GMS Program.”
+In 2006, the GMS countries launched the Core Environment Program (CEP) in response to growing concern about the environmental impacts of rapid economic development.
+Administered by ADB and overseen by the environment ministries of the six countries which form the Working Group on Environment (WGE), CEP aims to achieve “an environmentally friendly and climate resilient GMS Program.”
 It is coordinated by the Environment Operations Center (EOC), which is hosted by ADB’s Thailand Resident Mission.

 Output: Environmental planning systems, methods, and safeguards improved.

 Output: Management of transboundary biodiversity conservation landscapes and local livelihoods improved.

 Output: Institutions and financing for sustainable environmental management improved.

 Get to the heart of our program with this 3-minutes animation.

 Hue City and Tam Ky, Viet NamView full calendar